light2adrifter/challenge-5/README.md

 ## Links

-* The URL of the deployed application .
+* The URL of the deployed application: https://light2adrifter.github.io/challenge-5/ .

-* The URL of the GitHub repository .
+* The URL of the GitHub repository: https://github.com/light2adrifter/challenge-5 .